Emir Kujović: International career

 Kujović debuted for Sweden under-21 team 27 March 2009 against Belgium.
 He was called up to the senior Sweden squad to face Denmark for the UEFA Euro 2016 play-off in November 2015.
 Emir Kujovic was a squad player for Sweden at Euro 2016.
 He has earned a total of 5 caps, scoring 1 goal.
 His final international was a September 2016 FIFA World Cup qualification match against the Netherlands.

 Personal life

-Kujović is a practicing Muslim of Bosniak descent.
+Kujović is a practicing Muslim of Montenegrin Bosniak descent.
 He is the younger brother of Ajsel Kujović, who was a professional footballer.